sunjesse/sunjesse.github.io/_pages/about.md

 Some great mathematics textbooks I highly recommend:
 1. **Introduction to Functional Analysis** by _James C. Robinson_.
 A comprehensive and well-presented dive into the world of functional analysis!
 Complete proofs of theorems are presented and worked solutions are given at the end of the textbook.
 2. **Probability and Random Processes** by _Geoffrey R. Grimmett and David R. Stirzaker_.
 I absolutely adore this textbook!
 Extremely thorough, well-written, and rigorous.
-Covers probability theory, stochastic processes/Markov chains, and more at the upper undergraduate + early graduate level.
+Covers probability theory, stochastic processes/Markov chains, queueing theory, and more at the upper undergraduate + early graduate level.
 3. **Analysis II** by _Terence Tao_.
 Great (and indeed classic) first step into real analysis!
 4. **Convex Optimization** by _Stephen Boyd_ and _Lieven Vandenberghe_. **The handbook** for convex optimization!
 Helped me a ton in my optimization courses.